iondev33/SPP-UCP/README.md

 ```

 ### Running Tests
-If you want to run the tests, it is recommended to install `pytest` and `coverage` (optional) first: (Optionally, they can also be installed using conda.)
+If you want to run the tests in the `spacepacket-py` package, it is recommended to install `pytest` and `coverage`:

 ```
 python3 -m pip install coverage pytest